 I’ve always loved taking a stroll through a garden, particularly a Japanese garden.
 It always just feels so peaceful.
 It’s not surprising that, when I finally made it to Japan, I spent a great deal of time exploring the many parks and gardens of Japan.
 Without any further ado, here are the best parks and gardens in Tokyo, Japan.

-This easily topped my list as my favorite among parks and gardens in Tokyo.
+This easily topped my list as one of the best gardens in Tokyo.
 However, I’m probably a little biased since I visited this park during cherry blossom season.
 It does cost ¥200 (about $2 USD) to enter, but I’d say that’s pretty cheap compared to tickets prices of other places I might go when traveling.

 When you first enter the park, it seems like most parks you might find yourself in.
 There is a paved pathway that leads you among some fields and trees, which make for great areas to relax or have gatherings.
 However, once you venture further into the park, you see its true beauty.
 A little ways into the park is a large pond with several viewing areas, allowing you to just sit and enjoy the tranquility of the park.
 On the other side of the lake is the Kyu Goryotei, a beautiful Japanese style pavilion.

 If you can, I recommend visiting the park during cherry blossom season or during autumn.
 You’ll find that the cherry blossom petals and falling leavings will almost completely covering some of the paths, making it feel like you’re walking in a fairy tail.

 Koishikawa Korakuen absolutely blew me away with its lush greenery.
 Everywhere I looked I seemed to see nothing but green.
 Many of the ponds were full of Lilly pads, and even some of the wooden bridges were covered in green.